How to File a Delaware LLC or Corporation Amendment

 • A cover letter with your name, address, and telephone or fax number

-Filing a Certificate of Formation entitles the business to the legal and state benefits of its entity.
+Filing a Certificate of Formation entitles the business to the legal and state benefits of an LLC.
 This can help your organization obtain business licenses, sign contracts, and gain funding.
 If all goes well, your business will grow over time.
 This also likely means that some of its information will change.
-Should you need to change, update, or add any information relating to your original Certificate of Formation, you’ll need to inform the state.
+Should you need to change, update, or add any information relating to your original Certificate of Formation, you’ll need to inform the state by filing a Delaware Certificate of Amendment.

 Need help forming your LLC first?
 Check out our Delaware LLC formation service.